|

 than beach dive sites.
 Often during the summer, it exceeds 30 feet beneath

+the thermo-cline, and winter can be better.
 One of Halfway's charms is that it has

 something to offer every skill level.
 Snorkelers enjoy paddling in the cleft,